kgprogramming/TestingNiri/README.md

 Third test: verifying that email is correct by using regex.
 To verify that mobile number doesn't have any letter.
 Verify does it mobile phone number have special characters.

 All tests can be run from testNG run, also it can be run from Xml file.
+For running project you need installed SDK 11 on your machine.

 I used POM pattern, but I need to tell that I wasn't make this framework.